kingsdigitallab/aisteroids/README.md

 ## Running the game

 To run the game, you need to have [Love2D](https://love2d.org/) installed, and a copy of this repository.
-Then, to run the game, navigate to the directory containing the cloned repository and run the command:
+Then, navigate to the directory containing the cloned repository and run the command:

 ```bash
 love .